Andrew Roberts

 Necromancer

-House of Chappaz, Barcelona, Valencia
+House of Chappaz, Barcelona — Valencia

 11/30/22 — 05/18/23

-Necromancer, House of Chappaz, Barcelona, installation view
+Necromancer, Installation view at House of Chappaz, Barcelona, 2022.

-Excerpt from Necromancer, 2022, 4K CGI video, color, sound, looped
+Excerpt from Necromancer, 2022.
+4K digital animation, color, sound, 30fps.
+Loop.

 If magic would be a non-renewable natural resource, what clues would it give us about a supposed immaterial digitality when the geological resources that feed our black boxes are being exploited?
 If our machines have instrumentalized lightness, mobility and speed as a sign of immateriality, what stories reveal a heavy and material technology acting upon bodies made of flesh and minerals?